 This is an antioxidant which protects cell membranes against oxidation.
 Cell membranes contain unsaturated fatty acids and vitamin E which helps vitamin A to be absorbed.
 Major sources of vitamin E are wheat germ oil, rapeseed oil, coconut oil, linseed oil, palm kernel oil, grape seed oil, and green leafy vegetables.
 Recommended dosage is only up to 150 mg per day.

 What is the importance of vitamin K (fylochinon)? »

 This plays a role in coagulation (blood clotting) and is produced by bacteria in the intestines.
 A deficiency of vitamin K leads to delayed blood clotting which can cause heavy or prolonged bleeding.
-A vitamin K deficiency is rare and occurs primarily in newborns, people with severe absorption disorder and patients that have used antibiotics long-term.
-Because vitamin K plays an important role in blood clotting, patients receiving oral anticoagulants or blood thinners, must be very careful about how much vitamin K they consume.
+A vitamin K deficiency is rare and occurs primarily in newborns (when the umbilical cord gets cut too quick), people with severe absorption disorder and patients that have used antibiotics long-term.
+Because vitamin K plays an important role in blood clotting.
+Patients receiving oral anticoagulants or blood thinners, must be very careful about how much vitamin K they consume.
 This may be of crucial importance.
 They can best contact their family doctor.

 What are antioxidants? »